A Trade Mark is any sign, capable of being represented graphically which can act as an indication of origin and quality of a product or a service.

 Trade Marks are important because having invested a considerable amount of time and resources in developing and marketing a product or service, it is only fair that customers (or potential customers) should recognize your product or services as originating from you, and not anybody else.
 Furthermore since they are assets, then once registered they could increase the value of a business.

-Trade marks are powerful business tools and may take various forms, such as a word, a logo, a shape, a sound or even a scent.
-For example, a main brand name such as Rolls Royce, Nintendo or Cadbury can be registered as Trade Marks.
+Trade marks are powerful business tools and may take various forms, such as a word, a logo, a shape, a sound or even a scent, packaging, colours and strap lines can all be registered as Trade Marks.

 Contrary to popular belief, an unregistered trade mark does not afford you the same rights as a registrered trade mark.
 If someone begins to use an unregistered trade mark which you own for identical or similar goods or services (known as passing off), it can be very difficult in certain circumstances to prove to the Courts that your mark has goodwill and a reputation with the relevant public.

 Whereas proof of a registered trade mark can be easily confirmed by producing the registration certificate of the mark.

 Further, proving use of an unregistered trade mark does not prevent a third party from trying to obtain the registered trade mark of that brand.
 If someone tries to do that, it then necessitates you to challenge that registration relying on your earlier unregistered trademark, an exercise which is much harder to achieve in practice.